 - LLB (Hons), University of Aberdeen.

 - MA (Cantab) (under Statute B.II.2).

 - PhD, University of Edinburgh.

 I have taught at the University of Cambridge since January 2012, and have been a Fellow of Jesus College since October 2012.

 Publications, links and resources

-My publications include Culpable Carelessness: Recklessness and Negligence in the Criminal Law (CUP, 2016) and (with Simester, Spencer, Sullivan and Virgo) Simester and Sullivan’s Criminal Law: Theory and Doctrine, 6th edn (Hart, 2016).
+My publications include Culpable Carelessness: Recklessness and Negligence in the Criminal Law (CUP 2016, pbk 2018) and (with Simester, Spencer, Sullivan and Virgo) Simester and Sullivan’s Criminal Law: Theory and Doctrine, 7th edn (Hart, 2019).